-What song are you going to play at Dad’s funeral?
-For some families, that’s easy – he has an absolute favorite song, or a song that was just “him.”
+What’s the right music to play at Dad’s funeral?
+For some families, that’s easy – he has an absolute favorite song, or a track that was just “him.”
 Or maybe your father even told you all what song he wanted at the service.
 If that’s your situation, go with it – you already have your own collection of “best funeral songs for dad.”

 But for many people there’s not just one song.
 For others there are some great songs but they just don’t feel right for a funeral – too perky, to thrash-metal, to depressing, or they don’t have the “it” factor that make them the right funeral songs for dad.

-So we’ve curated this list of meaningful and apt funeral songs to help you celebrate your father’s legacy.
+So we’ve curated this list of meaningful and apt music to help you celebrate your father’s legacy.
 Each tune has fitting words, a beautiful recording, and a melody that hits all the right notes.

 We hope you will find the perfect funeral song for your father as you peruse this list.